 Self removal of bony spicules is not advised.
 Self removal with fingers or in home tweezers is not suggested.
 It may result in infection or disturb a blood clot resulting in dry socket.

-Bone spicule removal: Dentist usually treat the bony spicules before placement of implants or if the bony spicules are bothersome for the patient.
+Bone spicule removal: Dentist may treat the bony spicules before placement of implants or if the bony spicules are bothersome for the patient.

 They will assess the spicule clinically and radiographically.
-Clinically, they will see if the spicule is already dislodged or not.
+Clinically, they will check whether the spicule is already dislodged.
 While radiographically, they will assess the extent of spicule.

 They will remove the spicule and may advise pain relievers.